spack/spack/lib/spack/docs/getting_started.rst

 .. note::

-    For Cray-provided packages, it is best to use ``modules:`` instead of ``paths:`` in ``packages.yaml``, because the Cray Proramming Environment heavily relies on modules (e.g., loading the ``cray-mpich`` module adds MPI libraries to the compiler wrapper link line).
+    For Cray-provided packages, it is best to use ``modules:`` instead of ``paths:`` in ``packages.yaml``, because the Cray Programming Environment heavily relies on modules (e.g., loading the ``cray-mpich`` module adds MPI libraries to the compiler wrapper link line).